A place for everyone. Together, we are inspired to grow, learn and achieve.

 Parents - there is a sheet of questions at the bottom of the page to help support reading with your child.

-Remember, once you have finished your school book, it needs to go in the reading tray so your diary can be checked by Miss Todd or Mrs Williamson.
+Remember, once you have finished your school book, it needs to go in the reading tray so your diary can be checked by Miss Parkin or Mrs Saiyai.
 (Reminder for grown ups - Please can you write a note in your child's diary so we know they have read and the book is ready to be changed this is really IMPORTANT)